aviarytech/ctwg-toolkit-ingress/curated-texts/complex-adaptive-system-(CAS).md

 ---
-term: Complex Adaptive System (CAS)
+glossaryTerm: Complex Adaptive System (CAS)
+term: complex-adaptive-system
-termType: term
+termType: concept
 glossaryText: >-
   A group of semi-autonomous agents who interact in interdependent ways to produce system-wide patterns, such that those patterns then influence